Easy Modeling with Template Function

-As shown in the following image, when the left forelock part is selected, if the right forelock part is also selected, then the parts are correctly mapped.
+As shown in the following image, when the bangs part is selected on the left, the bangs part is also selected on the right, which is the correctly linked status.

 The mapping of parts is automatic, but the mapping for each part may not be selected correctly, resulting in an incorrect appearance.

 In the above image, the highlight of the left eye of the character on the right has disappeared.

 When such a problem occurs, it can be solved by re-mapping the correct parts to each other.

 First, select the highlight part of the left eye that is missing on the model on the right side.

 Next, select the left eye highlight from the template source model on the left side, and click on [Match Selected Elements] from the menu.

 The left highlights are now mapped to each other and look correct.